The thing is, though, Software such as Cinema 4D, Maya, 3DS Max, or Blender are not CAD Software.

 Custom PC-Builder Tool

-Head on over to the Web-Based CGDirector Custom PC-Builder Tool that lets you configure your Computer at custom price points for all kinds of purposes.
+Head on over to the PC-Builder Tool that lets you configure your Computer at custom price points for all kinds of purposes.
 It suggests parts that work well together and gets the maximum performance out of your budget.

 After that, here is our PC Build Guide for you to read or, if you are the visual type, here is an easy to follow Video Tutorial on how to build/assemble your own Computer:

-Best Laptops for CAD Software such as Autocad, Solidworks, Inventor, Revit and more
+Best Laptops for CAD Software such as Autocad, Solidworks, Inventor, or Revit

 So what about Laptops?
 We have been talking about Desktop Computers all this time but fortunately, everything we discussed above can also be applied to a Laptop.

-The Theory behind what is important to create a greatly performing Laptop for CAD Work is the same as in desktop Computers for CAD.
+Whether you’re an engineering student looking for a new Laptop or a seasoned professional, the theory behind what is important in choosing a high-end Laptop for CAD Workloads is the same as in desktop Computers for CAD.

-We will need a high-clocking CPU, a GTX or RTX GPU, 16-32GB of RAM and a fast M.2 SSD.
+We will need a high-clocking CPU, an Nvidia GTX or RTX GPU, 16-32GB of RAM, and a fast M.2 SSD.

-In Laptops, as the Hardware components are usually supposed to draw much less power the components will not reach the performance of Desktop Computer Parts.
+As the Hardware components in Laptops are usually supposed to draw much less power, the components will not reach the performance of a Desktop PC.